tidev/titanium-docs/docs/api/structs/shortcutparams.md

 ## Overview

 The parameters used when creating and receiving a shortcut.
-When used for creation, it must include at least the `itemtype` and `title` properties.
+When used for creation, it must include at least the `identifier` and `title` properties.

 <ApiDocs/>